 Castle Roche, Norman castle in County Louth, Ireland

-The de Verdun family built this fortress in 1236, establishing a key stronghold at the boundary between Ulster and the Anglo-Norman territory called The Pale.
-This strategic location made it an important checkpoint between competing regions.
+The de Verdun family built this fortress in 1236 to secure a key position at the boundary between Ulster and the Anglo-Norman territory known as The Pale.
+Over the later medieval centuries, the castle changed hands several times and gradually fell out of use as a military post.

-The castle is known for the Murder Window, an opening tied to the story of Lady Rohesia, who allegedly pushed the architect from the structure after it was completed.
-This tale shapes how visitors understand the site and its darker past.
+The site is known for the so-called Murder Window, an opening in the wall tied to the legend of Lady Rohesia, who allegedly pushed the architect through it once the building was finished.
+Visitors who walk through the ruins often hear this story, which gives the place a darker and more memorable character.

 The community of curious travelers